New ACT Residential Treatment Centre for eating disorders

 The establishment of the Centre is supported by a Commonwealth Government commitment of $13.5M over three years.
 The first funding instalment for this was provided to the ACT in the 2021/22 financial year.

 About the centre

-The ACT Residential Treatment Centre for eating disorders will be a therapeutic service to that provides specialist, intensive nutritional and psychological treatment in a residential setting which simulates a supportive home-like environment.
+The Centre will be a therapeutic service that provides specialist, intensive nutritional and psychological treatment in a residential setting which simulates a supportive home-like environment.

 The 24/7 specialist centre is a new service for the ACT which, once operational, will complement other eating disorder services in the territory such as the recently launched Eating Disorders Clinical Hub.

-The new centre is proposed for the eastern portion of the site.
-The location in Coombs has been chosen to be close to nature reserves with an outlook over green space and a pond, but also in a residential setting.
-This will ensure the centre offers an environment for clients that is as calming and home-like as possible.
+The Centre will be built on the eastern part of the block.
+The location in Coombs was chosen to be close to nature reserves with an outlook over green space and a pond, but also within a residential setting.
+This will ensure the Centre offers an environment for clients that is as calming and home-like as possible.

 In November 2021, Major Projects Canberra released an open tender for the initial architectural concept designs.
 In February 2022, Collard Clarke Jackson Canberra Pty Ltd (CCJ) was appointed to deliver the early concept design.